Skip to main content

 /v1/experiments/{experimentId}GETCloud + LocalGet an experiment by ID

-/v1/runs/{runId}/tracesGETLocal only · deprecatedUse /v1/traces?dataset_run_id={runId} instead — both paths hit the same predicate.
+/v1/runs/{runId}/tracesGETLocal only · deprecatedUse /v1/traces?dataset_run_id={runId} instead.
+Both paths hit the same predicate.
 Kept on Local for older SDK versions; Cloud returns 501.

 /v1/capabilitiesGETCloud + LocalCheck which features the server supports (no auth required)